mac-comp127/mark-v-shaney/README.md

 Tests to add:

 - It **handles unrecognized context**: Given context that did not appear in the input text, `chooseNextWord` returns null.
 This is what happens at the end of the text.
-- It **handle the initial context**: After reading the text "Hello there!", it returns "Hello" for an empty context, and "there!" for the context "Hello".
+- It **handles the initial context**: After reading the text "Hello there!", it returns "Hello" for an empty context, and "there!" for the context "Hello".
 This is what happens at the beginning of the text
 - It **handles multi-word context**: After reading the text "one two three", it returns "three" for the context "one two".
 - It **shifts words out of context**: After reading the text "one two three four",
   - it returns "four" for the context "two three", but